 Allow the soap to cool and harden in the mold, and then pop it out.
 That’s all there is to it.
 You now have pretty homemade soap.

 UPDATE (12/11/19): I made this soap again (a little more than 3 years later) and discovered a version I like better than the original.
 (You can also see how this works by viewing the video below).
 First, I changed the soap base to an oatmeal soap base vs. glycerin.
 I then used a coffee grinder to grind about 1/2 Tbsp. of dried oats and 1/2 Tbsp of dried lavender.
 I poured this directly into the soap base (prior to pouring it into the mold).
 After mixing in the dried oats and lavender, I added 20 drops of lavender essential oil and gave that a good stir.
-Then I poured it into my mold.
+Then I poured it into my mold (Similar snowflake mold can be found here).
 You can see how this turned out below.

 With the original recipe, here is how the soap turned out.

 Depending on the size of your soap mold, the amount you can make will vary.